gargashish360/System_Design/README.md

 --> Sharding: Split up the main data into multiple parts, and store each part on the different database server.
 For Ex, any payment coming from customer whose name start with A-B will store in database server 1, any customer whose name start with C-D will be stored in database server 2 etc.
 * We can use hashing to select which shard to use, based on the character no.
 * Leader Election: Third-Party Service --> Database: If there are many services, doing the same task, then the leader is selected among them to not repeat the task.
-                   --> Zookeeper and Etcd are two tools, that can be used for leader election.
+                   --> Zookeeper and Etcd are two tools, that can be used for leader election(They internally implement consensus algorithm).
+                   --> Etcd is a key-value store.
+It is highly available and strongly consistent.
+Etcd implement Raft consistent algorithm.
+It follows the leader,                            follower algorithm to perform the election.
+* Peer-To-Peer Networks: Helps to share files fast, like in torrent.
+Every node is a giver and each one of them is a taker.
+There is a distributed, which holds the info that what peer holds which information.